-Dr O'Sullivan has been a professor in the Geotechnics Section of the Department of Civil and Environmental Engineering at Imperial College since September 2017.
+Prof. O'Sullivan has been a professor in the Geotechnics Section of the Department of Civil and Environmental Engineering at Imperial College since September 2017.
 She joined the Dept. in 2004 as a lecturer, following a two-year period at University College Dublin.
 She completed her PhD studies at the University of California, Berkeley in 2002.

 Details of Catherine's book on Particulate Discrete Element Modelling can be found at: Particulate DEM: A geomechanics perspective.
 A Japanese language edition of Catherine's book on Particulate Discrete Element Modelling has been translated by Kiichi Suzuki.

 Catherine's publication list on Google Scholar can be found here.

 Discrete element modelling, laboratory validation of discrete element models, development of discrete element analysis tools, micromechanics of granular material response, micro-computed tomography, characterisation of granular materials.

 - A current vacany for a post-doctoral researcher is listed here.

 - My June 2023 interview with the ASCE Geo-Institute Director Brad Keelor is available here.

 - Catherine is delighted to have been invited as a keynote speaker at the 2023 ASCE EMI conference in Atlanta.

 - The source code used for void partioning in recent DEM research has been made available on github by Dr. Thomas Shire.
 Refer to this link:https://github.com/tomshire/Weighted-Delaunay-Constrictions.
 Relevant papers are Shire and O'Sullivan (2016) and Taylor et al. (2018).